OthmanEmpire/analysis_fah/README.md

 that contradict that statement.
 There are data points with identical number of points but differ in global rankings.
 The reason behind this behaviour is unknown and is most likely tied to the ranking algorithm that FAH uses.
-Notice that the raw data file contains roughly 5,000,000 entries but the leaderboard only starts from near 2,000,000.
-This is where users are 'crunched' in.

 - The difference between successive ranks plot (green line) is calculated from the raw data.
-It contains spikes due to the natural variation fo the raw data.
-However, there is one particularly large spike that needs to be filtered, cause by several missing data points.
+It contains spikes due to the natural variation of the raw data.
+However, there is one particularly large spike that needs to be filtered, cause by consecutive missing data points.

 - There exist many dummy or abandoned user accounts in the leaderboards.
 The 'real' leaderboards most likely begin from 500,000 and better.
 This is